Texas primary sets up Abbott-O'Rourke race as midterms begin

 “Democrats and Republicans bickering with each other, stealing each other’s machines, hiding each other’s paper,” Longoria said.
 “At the end of the day, they were able to help voters.”

-The first primary of the 2022 campaign began as the U.S. slowly moves out of the deepest lows of a pandemic that has raged for nearly two years.
-But that’s tempered by inflation reaching a decades-high level and a burgeoning war in Europe.
-There are also persistent questions about the country’s commitment to basic democratic principles after many GOP leaders, including candidates across Texas, have tied themselves to Trump’s lie that the 2020 election was stolen.

-Texas’ rapid growth — driven by more than 4 million new residents — has shifted once solidly red suburbs away from Republicans.
-But the GOP has countered with new restrictions on voting and redrawn maps that left fewer competitive congressional districts.
-That means the primary winners mostly had strong chances to cruise in November and head to Congress next year.

 While much of the attention in this GOP-dominated state was on Republicans, Democrats faced challenges of their own.
 The party hasn't won a statewide office since 1994.
-And on Tuesday, nine-term U.S. Rep. Henry Cuellar was trying to avoid becoming the first Democratic member of Congress to lose a primary this year.
+Nine-term U.S. Rep. Henry Cuellar was trying to avoid becoming the first Democratic member of Congress to lose a primary this year.
 He's facing progressive Jessica Cisneros and is contending with the fallout of a recent FBI raid on his home, though he's denied wrongdoing.

 The primary also tested Republican efforts to more aggressively court Hispanic voters.
 Counties along the state's border with Mexico, long a stronghold for Democrats, were on track to smash Republican turnout levels compared with recent elections.

-That was the latest warning sign for Democrats who are trying to hold the line with Hispanic voters who swung toward former President Donald Trump in 2020.
+That was the latest warning sign for Democrats who are trying to hold the line with Hispanic voters who swung toward Trump in 2020.

-Republicans are betting that the Texas primaries will be the first step toward them retaking Congress in November, pointing to President Joe Biden's low approval ratings, spiking inflation and anger about the chaotic withdrawal of U.S. forces from Afghanistan.
+Republicans are betting that the Texas primaries will be the first step toward them retaking Congress in November, pointing to President Joe Biden's low approval ratings, inflation and anger about the chaotic withdrawal of U.S. forces from Afghanistan.
+Russia's war with Ukraine could also have deep political implications.

-Monica Carter, who voted at a polling station in River Oaks, one of Houston’s wealthiest neighborhoods, cast her ballot in the Republican primary and said she thought rising rates of crime is “out of hand.”

-“The police force needs to be reinforced,” said Carter, 66.

-History is also on the GOP's side.
+And history is also on the GOP’s side.
 The party controlling the White House has lost congressional seats in the first midterm race every election cycle this century except in 2002, after the Sept.
 11 terrorist attacks.

+Monica Carter, who voted at a polling station in River Oaks, one of Houston’s wealthiest neighborhoods, cast her ballot in the Republican primary and said she thought rising rates of crime in many parts of the country are “out of hand.”

+“The police force needs to be reinforced,” said Carter, 66.

-But the fight over the party's future is much fiercer than it was 20 years ago.
+The fight over the GOP's future is much fiercer than it was 20 years ago, though.

-U.S. Rep. Van Taylor of North Texas, for instance, has become a target for some on the right after he voted to certify Biden's electoral victory and to create an independent commission to investigate the Capitol insurrection.
-The Republican now faces four primary challengers who have largely refused to accept Biden's victory and have tried to minimize the insurrection.
+U.S. Rep. Van Taylor of North Texas, for instance, became a target for some on the right after he voted to certify Biden's electoral victory and to create an independent commission to investigate the Capitol insurrection.
+The Republican faced four primary challengers who largely refused to accept Biden's victory and have tried to minimize the mob's Capitol attack.

 National Democrats say Trump's outsize GOP influence and an economy roaring back from the pandemic may help them counter political precedent.
 Still, disagreements between the party’s progressive and more moderate congressional wings helped doom Build Back Better, a sweeping, Biden-backed spending and social programs package.

-Cisneros is one of three Texas progressives who could secure Democratic nominations in House districts blue enough to all but guarantee they’ll be headed to Congress.
+Cisneros is among the Texas progressives who could secure Democratic nominations in House districts blue enough to all but guarantee they’ll be headed to Congress.
 A 28-year-old immigration attorney who supports Medicare for All, Cisneros nearly toppled Cuellar during Texas' 2020 primary.
-She still has to overcome Cuellar’s strong name recognition, though.

-Cisneros has been endorsed by progressive stalwarts Vermont Sen. Bernie Sanders and New York Rep. Alexandria Ocasio-Cortez, who campaigned with her and with Greg Casar, an Austin City Councilmember who championed a $15 citywide minimum wage and is favored to win the Democratic nomination for an open House seat representing Texas' capital.
+Cisneros has been endorsed by progressive stalwarts Vermont Sen. Bernie Sanders and New York Rep. Alexandria Ocasio-Cortez, who campaigned with her and with Greg Casar, an Austin City Councilmember who championed a $15 citywide minimum wage and is seeking an open House seat representing Texas' capital.

-In Dallas, civil rights attorney and state lawmaker Jasmine Crockett has denounced “puppets” of the Democratic establishment and is running for a seat being vacated by longtime congresswoman Eddie Bernice Johnson, who has endorsed her.

 Weissert reported from Washington.
 Associated Press writers Juan Lozano in Houston, Jamie Stengle and Jake Bleiberg in Dallas, Acacia Coronado in Austin and Jill Colvin in New York contributed to this report.